diddy5436/diddy5436.github.io/README.md

 ## Acknowledgements

-The template I based this README off of was made by Purple Booth and can be found[here](https://github.com/PurpleBooth/a-good-readme-template).
+The template I based this README off of was made by Purple Booth and can be found [here](https://github.com/PurpleBooth/a-good-readme-template).

 ## FAQ